 restore object "cn=Test,OU=Users,DC=woshub,DC=com"

-Boot the DC in the normal mode and make sure that the object has been restored.
+Boot the DC in normal mode and check that the deleted AD object has been restored.

 Login after performing a system state backup fails.
 Account that had administrator privileges in the domain that was restored now can’t log in.
 Local login also doesn’t go through.